rakyll/node-plussignin/README.md

 # node-plussignin

 `plussignin` module helps you to add Google+ Sign In to your Connect application in a few steps.
-Add a seesion middleware and `plussignin` to your app:
+Add a session middleware and plussignin to your app:

 	app.use(express.cookieParser('something secret'));
 	app.use(express.session({ secret: 'yet another secret', store: new MemoryStore() }));